mariobagus97/MiniProjectMovies/README.md

     this project only has 2 viewControllers, and 3 pages

     Feature wishlist using localDB which is coreData

+    i create template viper too, if you want to use, feel free

     Thank you so much for read this readme

 ## 🛠 Skills
 Swift, Obj-C, C#, Java